kywe665/hudi/website/docs/compaction.md

  writer.trigger(new ProcessingTime(30000)).start(tablePath);
 ```

-### DeltaStreamer Continuous Mode
+### Scheduling Compaction with DeltaStreamer Continuous Mode
 Hudi DeltaStreamer provides continuous ingestion mode where a single long running spark application
 ingests data to Hudi table continuously from upstream sources.
-In this mode, Hudi supports managing asynchronous
+In this mode, Hudi supports scheduling asynchronous
 compactions.
-Here is an example snippet for running in continuous mode with async compactions
+Here is an example snippet for running in continuous mode with async compactions:

 ```properties
 spark-submit --packages org.apache.hudi:hudi-utilities-bundle_2.11:0.6.0 \